 AML is more common in men than in women.
 The difference is even more apparent in older patients.
 This is likely because MDS is more common in men, and advanced MDS frequently evolves into AML.
 Some have proposed that the increased prevalence of AML in men may be related to occupational exposures (see Etiology).

-The prognosis relies on several factors.
+The prognosis depends on several factors.
 Increasing age is an adverse factor, because older patients more frequently have a previous antecedent hematologic disorder along with comorbid medical conditions that compromise the ability to give full doses of chemotherapy.
 A previous antecedent hematologic disorder (most commonly, MDS) is associated with a poor outcome to therapy.

 A study by Arellano et al found leukopenia at diagnosis had no prognostic significance in patients with AML.